dianaow/flask-react-d3-celery/README.md

   ```
   docker-compose -f docker-compose.yml up -d --build
   ```

-  You can then point your browser to http://localhost:8000
+  **Please wait approximately 10 minutes for data to finish loading, before pointing your browser to http://localhost:3000** **Alternatively, you may visit: www.notforcasualfans.com to see the complete result!**

   I have configured Docker such that when the postgres image is built and an instance (container) of it runs, a new database is created along with a postgres user and password.
 The database shuts down when the container stops and is removed.